Gavroche: In the novel

 Due to a freak accident, the two boys are separated from Magnon without identification, and encounter Gavroche purely by chance.
 They are unaware of their identities, but Gavroche invites them to live with him and takes care of them.
 They reside in the hollow cavity of a giant elephant statue, the Elephant of the Bastille conceived by Napoleon as a fountain, but abandoned unfinished.
-This was no imaginary construction; located at the Place de la Bastille, it had been designed by Jean-Antoine Alavoine.
-The two boys soon leave him the next morning.
+Located at the Place de la Bastille, it was designed by Jean-Antoine Alavoine.
+The two boys soon leave Gavroche the next morning.
 They are last seen at the Luxembourg Garden retrieving and eating discarded bread from a fountain.
 It is unknown what has happened to the two after that.

 At dawn, Gavroche helps his father, Patron-Minette and Brujon escape from prison due to the request of Montparnasse.

 During the student uprising of June 5–6, 1832, Gavroche joins the revolutionaries at the barricade.
 After an exchange of gunfire with the National Guards, Gavroche overhears Enjolras remark that they are running out of cartridges.
 He decides he can help.
 He goes through an opening in the barricade and collects the cartridges from the dead bodies of the National Guard.
 In the process of collecting the cartridges and singing a song, he is shot and killed.